-Advanced Non-Small Cell Lung CancerFor Patients Previously Treated with
+Advanced Non-Small Cell Lung CancerFor Previously Treated Patients With

-OPDIVO® (nivolumab) is a prescription medicine used to treat a type of advanced stage lung cancer (called non-small cell lung cancer) that has spread or grown and you have tried chemotherapy that contains platinum, and it did not work or is no longer working.
+OPDIVO is a prescription medicine used to treat a type of advanced stage lung cancer (called non-small cell lung cancer) that has spread or grown and you have tried chemotherapy that contains platinum, and it did not work or is no longer working.
 If your tumor has an abnormal EGFR or ALK gene, you should have also tried an FDA-approved therapy for tumors with these abnormal genes, and it did not work or is no longer working.

-For Patients with Metastatic Melanoma
+For Patients With Metastatic Melanoma

-OPDIVO® (nivolumab) is a prescription medicine used in combination with YERVOY® (ipilimumab) to treat a type of skin cancer called melanoma that has spread or cannot be removed by surgery (advanced melanoma).
+OPDIVO is a prescription medicine used in combination with YERVOY® (ipilimumab) to treat a type of skin cancer called melanoma that has spread or cannot be removed by surgery (advanced melanoma).

-Advanced Renal Cell CarcinomaFor Previously Treated Patients with
+Advanced Renal Cell CarcinomaFor Previously Treated Patients With

 Back or Spread After an Autologous Stem Cell

-Transplant Followed by Adcetris® (brentuximab vedotin)
+Transplant Followed by Adcetris® (brentuximab vedotin).

-OPDIVO® (nivolumab) is a prescription medicine used to treat classical Hodgkin lymphoma (a type of blood cancer that affects white blood cells known as lymphocytes) if your cancer has come back or spread after you had an autologous stem cell transplant (a type of stem cell transplant that uses your own stem cells) and were treated with the drug Adcetris® (brentuximab vedotin) after stem cell transplant.
+OPDIVO is a prescription medicine used to treat classical Hodgkin lymphoma (a type of blood cancer that affects white blood cells known as lymphocytes) if your cancer has come back or spread after you had an autologous stem cell transplant (a type of stem cell transplant that uses your own stem cells) and were treated with the drug Adcetris® (brentuximab vedotin) after stem cell transplant.